deco3500/hivemind/README.md

 This promotional video covers the concept behind Hivemind, an overview of its features, and how to use the application.
 [![Hivemind Kickstarter Video](http://img.youtube.com/vi/SuP3krQQcVc/0.jpg)](http://www.youtube.com/watch?v=SuP3krQQcVc "Hivemind")

 [See our wiki for more in depth information](https://github.com/deco3500/hivemind/wiki)

 ### [Try the prototype](https://marvelapp.com/1e351bh/screen/16133028)

-The Hivemind project is currently designed using Marvel, an app prototyping platform.
-By initially designing the app using a prototyping platform, it is much easier and cheaper to find flaws in the application whilst completing a time sensitive project.
-The goal of the Hivemind application is provide a quick overview of events within the news, and provide a more connected and reliable platform to view a timeline of events.

-Hivemind is a news aggregation application designed to provide a social solution for organising developing stories.
+Hivemind is a news aggregation application designed to provide a remote asynchronous solution for organising developing stories.
 Instead of curating a feed of posts which help develop one specific story - Hivemind aims to provide a solution wherein news articles can be linked together via user suggestions.
 Through this, the application allows users to view a peer assessed timeline of relevant articles to one particular topic, allowing the community to ensure that accurate and unsensationalised reporting is brought to the surface.
 As a result, we hope to provide a service which will enhance the community's understanding of world events in a greater context.

 ## Problem Space
 ### Our initial Problem Space